MicrosoftDocs/xamarin-docs/docs/mac/get-started/hello-mac.md

 Before starting to design the interface, take a quick overview of Xcode to orient with the main features that will be used.

 > [!NOTE]
-> **Note:** The developer doesn't have to use Xcode and Interface Builder to create the User Interface for a Xamarin.Mac app, the UI can be created directly from C# code but that is beyond the scope of this article.
+> The developer doesn't have to use Xcode and Interface Builder to create the User Interface for a Xamarin.Mac app, the UI can be created directly from C# code but that is beyond the scope of this article.
 For the sake of simplicity, it will be using Interface Builder to create the User Interface throughout the rest of this tutorial.

 <a name="Components_of_Xcode" />

-## Components of Xcode
+### Components of Xcode

 When opening a `.storyboard` file in Xcode from Visual Studio for Mac, it opens with a **Project Navigator** on the left, the **Interface Hierarchy** and **Interface Editor** in the middle, and a **Properties & Utilities** section on the right: